FedML-AI/FedML/python/spotlight_prj/fedllm/README.md

    ```

 > **Warning**
-> Since Llama 2 is on a private Hugging Face repo, you need to either login to Hugging Face or provide your access token.
+> Since Llama 2 is on a gated Hugging Face repo, you need to either login to Hugging Face or provide your access token.
 > - To login to huggingface (see https://huggingface.co/settings/tokens for detail), run `huggingface-cli login` in
     command line.
 > - To pass an access token, you need to do one of the following: